DaryeDev/LootsTools/docs/docs/plus/index.md

 - [Use of EXtensions](../extensions)
 - [Advanced Cards](../cards/advCards.md)
-- Execute Commands or Python Scripts on events like Purchase or Gift of Packs on Streamloots or other Events (Edit them on the Card Editor)
+- Execute Commands or Python Scripts on events like Purchase or Gift of Packs on Streamloots (Edit them on the Card Editor)

 ---